-5.2.3 Summary
+5.3 Summary

-In sum, the results confirm our hypothesis on relational mindsets: in the no-eyes condition, respondents with cooperation priming prefer more equality than those with competition priming.
+In sum, the results confirm our hypothesis on relational mindsets: In the no-eyes condition, respondents with cooperation priming prefer more equality than those with competition priming.
 Furthermore, there is a significant effect of payment, which is in accordance with our hypothesis (H4).
 Both hypotheses (H2, H4) regarding the activated gain frame can be confirmed.
 The results regarding the presence of another person in the room, substituted by "eyes on the screen," are less straight forward.
-Hence, "being watched" has no effect on people who are already primed on collaborative action.
-Rather, "being watched" by eyes cancels out the cooperation priming as well as the payment effect and may be interpreted as a counter effect.
-Our findings are, however, in accordance with research results in behavioral economics showing that the main effect of images of eyes is to reduce the size of the group of people who act solely in their own self-interest.
-Images of eyes have no effect on the group of people who are already acting in a prosocial way (Haley and Fessler 2005; Rigdon et al. 2009).
+Hence, "being watched" has no effect on people who are already primed on collaborative action (the Gini for those is even bigger, although insignificantly).
+Our findings for the group primed on competition are, however, in accordance with research results in behavioral economics showing that images of eyes reduce the number of people who act solely in their own self-interest.
+(Haley & Fessler, 2005; Rigdon, et al., 2009).